wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/3-exercise-outgoing-webhooks.md

 Finally, update the `requestHandler()` method:

-- Locate the following code and change the `message` declaration from a `const` to `let` as you will change this value.
+- Locate the following code and change the `message` declaration from a `const` to `let` as you'll change this value.

     ```typescript
     const message: Partial<builder.Activity> = {